Tim-Liam-Hill/SimpleWebBrowser/note.md

 While we are at this, we can make a base class for all selectors to implement since that feels really obvious to do.

+We will need to think about how we handle multiple Pseudo Elements/Pseudo classes.
+They should each create a new selector as opposed to being nested inside one another (like an attribute would be).

+QUESTION: can pseudo classes have attributes?
+Seems like I need to read some documentation: https://drafts.csswg.org/selectors/#relative

+I think I have a problem in my approach when looking at [this](https://drafts.csswg.org/selectors/#example-3e6d4159) example.
+I may need to handle multiple selector thingies in my SelectorParser class.
+ACTUALLY: I should be able to manage with my current approach.

+I should really read through the docs.

 ----

 6.4 -> In progress